-The Cinegy Capture Archive Adapter service allows a user to integrate Cinegy Capture with Cinegy Archive for direct ingest into centralized asset management system.
+The Cinegy Capture Archive Adapter service allows a user to integrate Cinegy Capture with Cinegy Archive for direct ingest into a centralized asset management system.

-The media is recorded to the configured in the Cinegy Archive database network shares.
+The media is recorded to the configured destination in the Cinegy Archive database network shares.
 The recorded media is registered as Rolls in the Cinegy Archive database and can be instantly used in Cinegy Desktop.

 Cinegy Capture Archive Adapter can be controlled from the Cinegy Capture Manager: